 If you want to get results that contain one or the other term from the searched phrase, type the phrase as is, for example:

-This will show assets with Boston skyline, or Boston, or skyline in it.
+This will show assets with the Boston skyline, or Boston or skyline in it.
 Alternatively, type Boston OR skyline to get the same results.

-Smart filters do not allow you to search for multiple values at the same time, so use the search bar instead.
+Smart filters do not allow you to search for multiple values simultaneously, so use the search bar instead.

-If you want to find assets that contain Boston but not skyline, type:
+If you want to find assets that contain Boston but not the skyline, type:

 Boston AND NOT skyline

-This will show assets with Boston and exclude any assets that contain skyline.
+This will show assets with Boston and exclude any assets that contain the skyline.

 The highest score will be given when the search matches: